Anorthosis Famagusta F.C. in European football: UEFA Champions League

 Champions League 2005–06: On 26 July 2005, Anorthosis Famagusta achieved one of the greatest results in Cypriot football history when they beat the Turkish team Trabzonspor 3–1 in the first leg of their UEFA Champions League second qualifying-round match.
 They lost the second leg 1–0 in Turkey, but progressed 3–2 on aggregate.
 In the third-round qualifying tie against the Scottish team Rangers, Anorthosis lost the first leg 2–1, and the second leg 2–0, so dropped into the first round of the UEFA Cup.
 They were then defeated 6–1 on aggregate by the Italian team Palermo.

 Champions League 2008–09: After winning the domestic league 2007–2008 Anorthosis managed to qualify for the 2008–2009 UEFA Champions League group stage, over-running Armenian champions FC Pyunik, Austrian champions Rapid Wien and Greek champions Olympiacos in the qualifying rounds.
 This allowed the team to qualify for the Group Stage of the Champions League, the first time for a Cypriot team.
-In the group stage, they earned their first point following a 0–0 away draw with Werder Bremen, then got their first win beating Panathinaikos FC 3–1 while Hawar Mulla Mohammed became the first Iraqi player to score in the UEFA Champions League, although they lost to Inter Milan 1–0 at San Siro, they drew 3–3 in GSP Stadium.
+In the group stage, they earned their first point following a 0–0 away draw with Werder Bremen, then got their first win beating Panathinaikos 3–1 while Hawar Mulla Mohammed became the first Iraqi player to score in the UEFA Champions League, although they lost to Inter Milan 1–0 at San Siro, they drew 3–3 in GSP Stadium.
 In their 5th Champions League game, Anorthosis had a chance to make it to the knock-out stage if they would have won against Werder Bremen.
 Anorthosis went up 2–0, but in the second half Diego made the score 2–1, and minutes before the match ended, Hugo Almeida managed to equalise for Bremen, and the match finished 2–2.
 Anorthosis still had a chance to get into the knock-out stage in the final match against Panathinaikos if they would have won.
 However, during the last game they lost 1–0 away to Panathinaikos.
 Inter (who had already qualified for the next stage) lost 2–1 to Bremen, meaning that Anorthosis finished fourth – missing out on a consolation UEFA Cup place.
 In the week prior to the game against Panathinaikos the club was disrupted when the Directors complained to the police that the President was embezzling funds.
 He was remanded in custody and forced to resign, eventually being released by the police without charges.